justinthelaw/uds-rke2/README.md

 ## Additional Info

-The following sub-sections outlines all of the configuration documentation, which includes additional information and customization options, for each component of UDS RKE2.
+The following sub-sections outlines all of the configuration documentation, which includes additional information, optional Zarf packages, and customization options for each component of UDS RKE2.

 ### Base Infrastructure